Japan

 Board the shinkansen (bullet train) to Hiroshima.
 Stroll through the downtown and meet with a local to learn about the history of the city, marked by the atomic bomb detonation of 1945.
 Spend the afternoon at the Hiroshima Peace Museum, taking in more stories of the devastating events and how the lives of the residents were changed forever.

 On Miyajima island, famed for its giant torii gate, explore the city with a guided tour to take in the beautiful landscape and wealth of history and culture.
-In the afternoon, partake in a pottery workshop to learn more traditional artisanal skills of Japanese culture.
+In the afternoon, enjoy structured free time for souvenir shopping in small groups.

 Begin your journey home.